frel-rs/frel/doc/10_language/40_instructions.md

 fill_strategy { constrain|constrain_reverse|resize_to_max }
 ```

-Specifies how a directional algorithmic container (such as row or column) should fill its children.
+Specifies how a directional algorithmic container (row and column) should fill its children.

 - `constrain` : The children are measured one-by-one.
 The space used by **earlier** children is subtracted from the space available to **later** children.
 - `constrain_reverse` : The children are measured one-by-one.
 The space used by **later** children is subtracted from the space available to **earlier** children.